rohit114/csv-uploader/README.md

 ## About

-The CSV Uploader API is a FastAPI-based application designed to facilitate the uploading of CSV files containing game data.
-This application supports bulk uploads, processes the data efficiently using background tasks, and allows querying for game information with various filters.
-Built with modern technologies, it provides a robust backend solution for managing game data.
+The CSV Uploader API is a FastAPI-based application designed to facilitate the uploading of CSV files containing massive data (100MB+).
+This application supports bulk import from csv to relational db, using multiprocessing for parallel processing (speed depends on CPU core), and allows querying for information with various filters.
+Built with modern technologies, it provides a robust backend solution for managing data and exploring data.

 ## Tech Stack